Actindo-AG/Documentation/Channels/UserInterface/02b_RecycleBin.md

             Click this entry to delete the selected view.
 A confirmation window to confirm the deletion is displayed.
 This menu entry is only displayed if a view has been selected.

 - *All Connections*
     Click the drop-down list to select a connection.
 All supported connections are displayed in the list.
 If you select a connection, the list of recycled offers is limited to those offers of the selected connection.
 Otherwise, the offers of all connections are displayed in the list of recycled offers.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all offers in the list are selected.

 - ![Recover](../../Assets/Icons/Recover01.png "[Recover]") (Recover)
     Click this button to recover the selected offer(s).
 This button is only displayed if the checkbox of at least one offer is selected.
-  For detailed information, see [Recover an offer](./01_ManageOffers.md#recover-an-offer)
+  For detailed information, see [Recover an offer](../Operation/01_ManageOffers.md#recover-an-offer)

 - ![Delete](../../Assets/Icons/Trash09.png "[Delete]") (Delete)
     Click this button to delete the selected offer(s) permanently.
 This button is only displayed if the checkbox of at least one offer is selected.
     For detailed information, see [Delete an offer](../Operation/01_ManageOffers.md#delete-an-offer).

-The list displays all offers moved to recycle bin.
+The list displays all offers moved to the recycle bin.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *SKU*
     Stock Keeping Unit.
 Identification number for the offer.

 - *Connection*
     Assigned connection of the offer.

 - *Deleted at*
     Date and time of the deletion.

 - *Deleted by*
     Name and username of the user who deleted the offer.

 - *ID*
     Offer ID number.
 The ID number is automatically assigned to the offer by the system when it is created.